tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 <!--more-->

 The first step was to get Nginx set up on the Heroku App.
-I had the static buildpack already, so I simply had to remove the Static buildpack and add the Nginx buildpack.
+I had the static buildpack already, so I simply had to remove it and add the Nginx Buildpack.

 The next step is to modify the `Procfile` to run Ngnix in Solo mode: